WEBXELA/c-web-fetchtails/README.md

 ## 🐕 About FetchTails

-FetchTails is a comprehensive pet care management platform that connects pet owners with trusted veterinary clinics and boarding services.
+FetchTails is a comprehensive pet care management platform that connects pet owners with trusted pet care services including consultation, grooming, training, walking, daycare, and boarding.
 Our mission is to make pet care accessible, convenient, and reliable for everyone.

 ### **Key Features**
 - **Pet Health Management**: Track vaccinations, medications, and health records